MJ029/Machine-Learning-101/2-Data Pre-Processing/ReadMe.md

   				<img width="178" height="94" src="https://github.com/ManikandanJeyabal/Machine-Learning-101/blob/master/2-Data%20Pre-Processing/Reference/Unit%20Vector.JPG?raw=true">
 			</p>
 - Some examples of algorithms where feature scaling matters are:
-	- **k-nearest neighbors** with an Euclidean distance measure is sensitive to magnitudes and hence should be scaled for all features to weigh in equally.
+	- ***k-nearest neighbors*** with an Euclidean distance measure is sensitive to magnitudes and hence should be scaled for all features to weigh in equally.
-	- **Principal Component Analysis (PCA)** tries to get the features with maximum variance and the variance is high for high magnitude features.
+	- ***Principal Component Analysis (PCA)*** tries to get the features with maximum variance and the variance is high for high magnitude features.
 This skews the PCA towards high magnitude features.
 	- We can speed up gradient descent by scaling.
 This is because θ will descend quickly on small ranges and slowly on large ranges, and so will oscillate inefficiently down to the optimum when the variables are very uneven.
 	- Algorithms like Linear Discriminant Analysis(LDA), Naive Bayes are by design equipped to handle this and gives weights to the features accordingly.
-- We are going to take Standardisation for our feature scaling task.
+- We are going to take Standardization for our feature scaling task.
-- **[StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)** is a class of sklearn.preprocessing library, which is going to do the task.
+- ***[StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)*** is a class of sklearn.preprocessing library, which is going to do the task.
 ```py
 from sklearn.preprocessing import StandardScaler 	# module import: importing the file StandardScaler from sklearn.proprocessing  								# Creating Object of the class to perform our task
 sc_X = StandardScaler()